zendframework/zendframework/README.md

       - Abstract (fallback) factories
       - Initializers (manipulate instances after creation)
     - Fully integrated in the MVC solution
- - Renamed interfaces
+ - Renamed interfaces (Gabriel Baker, Sascha Prolic, Maks3w)
    - Most, if not all, interfaces were renamed to suffix with the word "Interface".
 This is to promote discovery of interfaces, as well as make naming simpler.
- - Composer support
+ - Composer support (Rob Allen, Marco Pivetta, Kyle Spraggs)
    - Zend Framework is now installable via Composer (http://packagist.org/), as are each of its individual components
- - Travis CI integration
+ - Travis CI integration (Marco Pivetta, Maks3w)
    - ZF2 is tested on each commit by http://travis-ci.org/

 Over *400* pull requests for a variety of features and bugfixes were handled